vinsan/pcpc/README.md

 ##### HINT

-In order to add a new slave you have to repeat the steps 4 and 6 to 9.
+In order to add a new slave you have to start new EC2 instance and repeat the steps 4 and from 6 to 9.

 ------------------------------------------------------------------------------------------------
 ## Test MPI Program